- 300,000 + IPs & 2000 + Servers

 The monthly plan is nothing to write home about and I suspect that this plan is just there to make the other plans look ridiculously expensive.
 If you want to subscribe to PureVPN ever, never opt for their monthly plan because its just not rightly priced.

-One year plans aren’t supposed to be the “Starred” plans when you already have a plan with a longer duration, so it was a bit of a surprise as well as a shock when I saw this 1-year plan being promoted over the 3-month deal.
+One year plans aren’t supposed to be the “Starred” plans when you already have a plan with a longer duration, so it was a bit of a surprise as well as a shock when I saw this 2-year plan being promoted over the 1-Year deal.
 Maybe, this reflects changing customer habits as they might be opting for plans with longer subscription durations instead of going for medium ones.

 The pricing is one of the most important pros of PureVPN and it is this strategy of keeping the prices exceedingly affordable that has allowed the provider to stay afloat even in testing times.